Yama and Niyama

 Harshada Wagner

 Harshada Wagner has been teaching meditation and practical spirituality to all kinds of people since 1992.
-Classically trained in the Indian wisdom traditions of Vedanta, Yoga, Bhakti, and Tantric Shaivism, works as a dharma teacher, creative mindset consultant, and sacred life strategist for people from all walks of life.
-Harshada is a teaching in the lineage of Bhagavan Nityananda.
+Classically trained in the Indian wisdom traditions of Vedanta, Yoga, Bhakti, and Tantric Shaivism, Harshada works as a dharma teacher, healer, creative mindset consultant, and sacred life strategist for people from all walks of life.
+Harshada is a teacher in the Mahāyoga lineage of Bhagavan Nityananda of Ganeshpuri.
 He is the author of On the Field of Dharma - a modern practical application of the Bhagavad Gita, and is the founder of Big Heart Meditation.

 Along with his teaching work, Harshada is also a visual artist and proud father of two.
 He currently lives in Ojai California.